Kit Harington & Rose Leslie Are Having A Hard Time Finding A House Together

 Later, though, Harington reveals they've scrapped the New York idea altogether.

-"I'm the most fickle person," he told Esquire.
+"I'm the most fickle person," he says.
 "Now I'm looking for a house in the English countryside; next week it will be Florida.
 Never take my word on what the fuck I'm doing!"

 We're just happy that somehow, somewhere, Jon and Ygritte's love story is sort-of still in full swing.